Toledo bar cited for violating health orders

-Frankie Goes to Town LLC., known as Chevy’s Bar, was cited for improper conduct – disorderly activity.
+Earl Sylvania Twp LLC, known as Table Forty 4, received a citation for improper conduct - disorderly conduct.

-At 12:10 a.m., agents observed approximately 100 patrons standing and consuming alcohol with little to no facial coverings worn or social distancing measures in place, according to a news release.
-Agents also observed security at the door allowing patrons to enter without controlling the capacity of the permit premises.
-Agents previously cited the liquor permit in October for improper conduct – disorderly activity.
+Agents visited the establishment at 12:40 a.m. and observed a large number of patrons standing and consuming alcohol.
+Many of the patrons were not wearing facial coverings or social distancing.
+Agents observed security at the door allowing patrons to enter with no controls on the capacity of the permit premises.

 The case will go before the Ohio Liquor Control Commission for potential penalties, including fines and/or the suspension or revocation of liquor permits.